jlima-geol/spatial-history-cuco-mining/README.md

 The analysis covers **~210,000 km²**, integrates **132 MRDS mineral occurrences**, and spans a **15-year NDVI time series (2010–2025)** derived from MODIS MOD13Q1.

+Sensitivity analysis across eps ∈ {5, 10, 20, 30, 40} km showed that 5 clusters were stable within the 20–30 km neighbourhood range, with eps=25 km selected as the parameter that best preserves the known geographic structure of the Copperbelt arc.

 ---

 ## Key Findings